 Self-adhesive paper tape

 Self-adhesive paper tape is another recyclable tape option.
-It has a strong resistance to moisture and humidity, and it also requires minimal pressure when applied.
+Not to be confused with masking tape, this material has a strong resistance to moisture and humidity, and it also requires minimal pressure when applied.

 Cellulose tape is slowly becoming the poster child for biodegradable tape options.
 It’s already available in some markets.
 Its growing popularity is due to its unique combination of durability and renewability.